Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_flexberry-designer.en.md

 ### Repository of UML models

 The model repository allows you to conveniently store the chart in a structured way.
-To work with repository is used [repository browser Flexberry Designer](fd_repository-browser.html).
+To work with repository is used [browser repositories Flexberry Designer](fd_repository-browser.html).

 [Repository has a structure](fd_recommended-structure-repository.html), not limiting the user to any methodology.